 7. Decrease Population Experiencing Severe Housing Problems

-PLANWake sets the goal of reducing the number of households living in units with severe housing issues including overcrowding, high housing costs, or lack of kitchen or plumbing facilities.
+PLANWake aims to reduce the number of households living in units with severe housing issues, such as overcrowding, high housing costs, or a lack of kitchen or plumbing facilities.